Hot start for IndyCar season at Texas that is usual midpoint

 Drivers and team members went through health screenings when they got to Texas Motor Speedway.
 Many of them had already gone through similar screenings to get on chartered planes they boarded at dawn Saturday in Indianapolis — and will return home on after the race.

 Crew members were required to wear face masks, and there was plenty of room for social distancing in the garage areas.
-Texas used both of its 64-bay garages so the 24 teams could spread out and there were bigger-than-usual stalls on pit road.
+Texas used both of its 64-bay garages so the 24 teams could spread out, and there were bigger-than-usual stalls on pit road.

-The two-hour practice session included 30 minutes early in the session with only series rookies Rinus VeeKay, Oliver Askew and Alex Palou, and Texas first-time racers Jack Harvey and Pato O’Ward on the track.
+The two-hour practice included 30 minutes early in the session with only series rookies Rinus VeeKay, Oliver Askew and Alex Palou, and Texas first-time racers Jack Harvey and Pato O’Ward on the track.

 VeeKay, the 19-year-old driver for Ed Carpenter Racing who won six Indy Lights races last year, crashed during the rookie-newcomer practice.
 The No. 21 car got loose between Turns 3 and 4, spun and slammed its left side hard against the outside wall.
 The car settled near the entry of pit road.

-The driver, who was checked and released from the infield medical center, had done a fast lap of 215.514 mph.
+“Rookie mistake.
+I went too low, lost the car,” VeeKay said, adding that team was working to repair the car for qualifying.
+“Let’s reset and go from there.”

 Owner-driver Ed Carpenter slid coming onto the frontstretch later in practice.
 The car spun, but it appeared Carpenter was able to avoid hard contact to the wall or significant damage to his No. 20 car.